 - Study intensive Japanese language and culture classes in Tokyo

-- Tsuda College is a private all-female college founded in 1900
+- Tsuda University is a private all-female university founded in 1900

 - Live in university residence halls with other Japanese students